sepehrsy/Debian_Bluetooth/README.md

 "Bluetooth not working on Linux Debian"

-How to fix no driver bluetooth on debian other linux deb distros
+if you want to know how to fix no driver bluetooth on debian distros read the instarustion file...